surrealdb/examples/auth0/README.md

 **Important**: This example is intended to be used alongside the [Auth0 Integration Guide](#TBD).

-This example has been created to show how Auth0 can be used as an authentication provider by web applications that rely on SurrealDB as their only backend.
+This example shows how Auth0 can be used as an authentication provider by web applications that rely on SurrealDB as their only backend.

-This example application will authenticate the user with Auth0 and use the access token issued to create or update their user in the SurrealDB backend.
+The application will authenticate the user with Auth0 and use the access token issued to create or update their user in the SurrealDB backend.

 It will also demonstrate how the authenticated user is only authorized to query their own user record from SurrealDB.